 The overall landscape theme is inspired by luxury living while also embracing an adapted Sonoran Desert style landscaping.
 See Exhibit 3, Landscape Master Plan.
-Notwithstanding the Sonoran Desert style landscaping, citrus trees will be provided along the Site's frontage to reflect the citrus heritage of the Site and surrounding area.
+Notwithstanding the Sonoran Desert style landscaping, citrus trees will be provided along the Site's frontage and in the rear yards along the southern and western boundaries to reflect the citrus heritage of the Site and surrounding area.
 As shown on the Conceptual Master Landscape Plan, the design, elements, and materials create a sense of community and neighborhood, while adding a fresh approach to timeless desert environments for Arizona residential communities.
 The elements and features are designed to create a "sense of place" and a permanence achieved by relating the elements to the "human scale" and integrating with the architecture.